 Outsourcing the work of rehabilitation of a state at war for two decades prior to Operation Enduring Freedom to the UN, even as military action continued under the aegis of the NATO in an out-of-area operation, was equally self-delusive.
 No less than a Marshall Plan was warranted, along with a peace keeping mission.
 However, with the Taliban kept out of the Bonn Conference, peace making was ruled out at the very outset, leaving peace enforcement by the ISAF as the only possibility.
 The outcome has been evident in the tension between security and reconstruction, unsparingly brought out by Sukhre.

 The superpower’s self-image, and hubris of its neoconservative minders, along with the need to keep Afghanistan from becoming the ‘graveyard’ of the NATO, kept the military template operational till Obama belatedly applied a course correction in the form of a ‘surge’.
-Even in this the military surge proved more consequential than the ...
+Even in this the military surge proved more consequential than the civilian surge.
+It was spearheaded by a ...

 Table of Contents >>